MickeyHub/Fastlane-BearyChat-Plugin/README.md

 ### Before README
-before readme, you have to read [Bearychat Document](https://bearychat.com/integrations/incoming), follow the doc, you'll create a incoming bot, and get the webhook url.
+before readme, you have to read [Bearychat Document](https://bearychat.com/integrations/incoming), follow the doc, you'll create an incoming bot, and get a webhook url.

 ### Usage
 ```ruby